pamelafox/github-repo-maintainer-agent/README.md

 - Find all repositories where you are an owner, maintainer, or collaborator (optionally filtered by organization)
 - For each open Dependabot PR with a failed check, create a new actionable issue
+- **Check for specific code patterns** in repository files and create issues when matches are found
-- Assign the issue to GitHub Copilot (if available)
+- Assign issues to GitHub Copilot (if available)
-- Avoid duplicate issues for the same PR
+- Avoid duplicate issues for the same PR or code pattern
 - Log all actions for transparency

 It includes...